jlacar/aoc2015/README-Day18.md

         else
             false

 The long parameter list for `isLightOnAt` and the redundancy of their values was really starting to bother me.
 However, it also occurred to me that since there were only eight pairs of offsets to deal with, it might be easier if I just hard-coded those offsets.

-Here's what I got after a few tweaks:
+Here's what I got after a few tweaks and renames:

     private val offsets = listOf(
         Pair(-1, -1), Pair(-1, 0), Pair(-1, 1),